 More than anything, a condensing toilet tank is annoying.
 However, when left untreated, condensation on the toilet tank can cause damp floors which invite mold and bacteria.
 Those are guests you want to avoid.
 That’s why it’s worth looking into resolving the condensation problem.

 There are a number of ways to take care of a toilet that sweats too much.
 Here’s how to stop a toilet from sweating:

 2. Install a new toilet: Sometimes it makes more sense to replace than repair.
-A low-flow toilet uses less water, which means the tank will have less of the stuff that makes it cold and clammy.
+A low-flow toilet uses less water, which means the tank will have less chances to get cold and clammy.
 Models with built-in installation are available.